cad605/remix-setup-skeleton/README.md

-# Remix by Example
+# Remix Starter

-Remix by Example is a site that teaches the Remix full-stack web framework via well-commented examples.

-### Thanks

-Thanks to Mark McGranaghan for Go by Example, which inspired this project.
+This is a Remix starter template that includes ESLint, Prettier, and Tailwind CSS preconfigured.